 Alternately, a name that is perfectly acceptable in Chinese can sound utterly ludicrous in English.
 According to the CNN Money article mentioned above, a US law firm’s Chinese name of “Plentiful Knowledge and Victorious in Our Pursuit of Gold” garnered compliments in Hong Kong.
 However, it’s certainly not a name that would work in the US!

 It’s important to remember that your business name is closely intertwined with your brand image.
-Consider how you want your company to be seen overseas, and consider both cultural and linguistic details when naming your business in order to boost corporate success.
+Think about how you want your company to be seen overseas, and consider both cultural and linguistic details when naming your business in order to boost corporate success.

 When you’re ready to take your brand global, contact the professionals at Accredited Language for assistance in naming your company, as well as localizing your content for your new target market.